Welcome to Primary Food Processors

 -

-More than 1.1 million tonnes of vegetable proteins are processed and consumed in Europe each year
+More than 1.3 million tonnes of plant‑based protein ingredients are produced in Europe each year.

 -

-Processing about 24 million tonnes of agricultural raw materials (17 million tonnes of cereals and 7 million tonnes of starch potatoes) into 11 million tonnes of starch and 5 million tonnes of co-products.
+Processing around 25 million tonnes of agricultural raw materials (17 million tonnes of cereals and 7 million tonnes of starch potatoes) into 11 million tonnes of starches and about 5 million tonnes of plant-based proteins and fibres for food and feed.

 -